British things

 The Most Iconic British Dishes

-With well-established dishes and culinary influences, British cuisine continues to influence the food scene globally – BBC Good Food
+With well-established dishes and culinary influences, British cuisine continues to shape the global food scene, according to BBC Good Food.

 British Fashion: Classic Styles and Quirky Trends